 This wrap might look like it involves a lot of piecing and seaming, but it’s actually just made up of short rows.
 You can use up to seven different colors, so it’s a great way to bust your stash.
 You can layer this colorful wrap over practically anything in your spring wardrobe.

-Photo via Bluprint member lauramariel’s Pattern Store
+Photo via Craftsy member lauramariel’s Pattern Store

 7. Lion Brand Yarn Smart Investment Vest